-If your child has nut allergies, it’s vital to educate yourself and your child on how to spot nuts in food and how to prepare nut-free meals.
-This group connects moms who have children with peanut and tree nut allergies.
-This blog features nut-free product recommendations, recipes, and tips to help moms with children who’ve been newly diagnosed.
+If your child has an allergy, it’s vital to educate yourself and your child on how to spot allergens like nuts in food and how to prepare allergen-free meals.
+This group connects moms who have children with all allergy types, and their blog is filled with product recommendations, recipes, and tips to help moms with children who’ve been newly diagnosed.

 Flo & Grace